-Hereafter, we examine the case of SOC with the same spin (intra SOC), i.e., the $4 \times 4$ matrix Hamiltonian.
+Hereafter, we examine the case of SOC with the same spin (intra-SOC), i.e., the $4 \times 4$ matrix Hamiltonian.
 Using the TB model with transfer energies given by Table \ref{table_1}, we examine energy bands obtained from Eq.~(\ref{eq:E_alpha}).
-Figure \ref{fig3}(a) shows conduction and valence bands given by $E_1(\bk)$ (upper band) and $E_2(\bk)$ (lower one).
-There is a Dirac point $\bkD$, where a gap corresponding to a minimum of $E_2(\bk)- E_1(\bk)$ is found at $\bk = \bkD$.
-Two Dirac points exist at $\bkD$ and $- \bkD$ with $\bkD = -(0.729,-0.577)\pi$ in the 2nd and forth quadrants, respectively on the the $k_x-k_y$ plane.
-[We have put the length of the unit cell is equal to 1.]
-Figure \ref{fig3}(b) shows the magnified scale of the conduction and valence bands $ E_1(\bk)$ and $E_2(\bk)$ around $\bkD$ as a function of $\delta \bk = \bk - \bkD$.
+Figure \ref{fig3}(a) shows conduction and valence bands given by $E_1(\bk)$ (upper band) and $E_2(\bk)$ (lower band).
+There is a Dirac point $\bkD$ where a gap corresponding to a minimum of $E_2(\bk)- E_1(\bk)$ is found at $\bk = \bkD$.
+Two Dirac points exist at $\bkD$ and $- \bkD$, with $\bkD = -(0.729,-0.577)\pi$ in the second and fourth quadrants, respectively on the the $k_x-k_y$ plane.
+(We set the length of the unit cell equal to 1.)
+Figure \ref{fig3}(b) shows a magnified scale of the conduction and valence bands $ E_1(\bk)$ and $E_2(\bk)$ around $\bkD$ as a function of $\delta \bk = \bk - \bkD$.
 They are described by the Dirac cone, which is tilted almost along the $k_x$ axis.
 Note that the gap ($\simeq$ 0.002) at $\bkD$ comes from the SOC, which exists in transfer energies (Table \ref{table_1}).
-Figure \ref{fig3}(c) shows contour plots of $E_1(\bk) - E_2(\bk)$ being a difference between the conduction and valence bands.
+Figure \ref{fig3}(c) shows contour plots of $E_1(\bk) - E_2(\bk)$, which is the difference between the conduction and valence bands.
 The contour is similar but deviates from the ellipsoid with the minor axis being close to the $k_x$ axis.
-The ellipsoid suggests an anisotropy of the Dirac cone leading to the relation, $v_x > v_y$ for the velocity and $\sigma_x > \sigma_y$ for the electric conductivity.
-A deviation from the ellipsoid results in the Seebeck coefficient.
+The ellipsoid suggests anisotropy of the Dirac cone, leading to the relation, $v_x > v_y$ for the velocity and $\sigma_x > \sigma_y$ for the electric conductivity.
+Deviation from the ellipsoid results in the Seebeck coefficient.